Dheng

-Dheng is a village in Bihar, India.
-It is situated 25 km. away towards west from Sitamarhi on the bank of the Bagmati River, which is connected to the rest of the district center via broad-gauge rail network.
+Dheng is a village in the Mithila region of Bihar, India.
+It is situated 25 km away towards west from Sitamarhi on the bank of the Bagmati River, which is connected to the rest of the district center via broad-gauge rail network.
 It has: at the east side, the Maniyari and Vasant Gachhi Tola; to the west side, Bel, Bengahi and Adamwan; to the north side is Nepal and Jamla; and to the south is Gamhariya and Kharahia tola.

 Geographics

 The average height of village from sea level is 75 Meters.
 There are four temples in the village, two of which are devoted to Lord Krishna and Hanuman.
 There is one primary school and a high school in the village with library facilities operated by children.